 Local screening: Teatro São Luiz, 12 June 2021, 20:00 (WEST)

 Online screening: www.cinemateca.pt, 23 June 2021.
-Available with English and French subtitles.
+Available with English, French and Spanish subtitles.

 ABOUT THE ASSOCIATION DES CINÉMATHÈQUES EUROPÉENNES (ACE)